Adelington History, Family Crest & Coats of Arms

 Adlington was part of the Penwortham barony granted to Randle de Marsey and later held by the Ferrers.
-The place name literally means "estate associated with a man called Eadwulf," from the Old English personal name
+The place name literally means "estate associated with a man called Eadwulf," from the Old English personal name + "ing" + "tun."

 "The Adlington family held lands here in the reign of Edward II, and for many subsequent generations."
 In 1202 Walter de Adlington granted six oxgangs of land to Siward de Duxbury.
 By 1288, Hugh de Adlington and Adam de Duxbury each held a moiety of the manor of William de Ferrers.
 Adlington Hall was a grand Georgian country house but was demolished in the 1960s.

 Adlington, Cheshire is a village and civil parish and home to Adlington Hall, a country house with a great hall that was constructed between 1480 and 1505.
 This latter village was ancestral home to the Leghs.

 Early History of the Adelington family

 This web page shows only a small excerpt of our Adelington research.
-Another 110 words (8 lines of text) covering the years 1567, 1613 and 1664 are included under the topic Early Adelington History in all our PDF Extended History products and printed products wherever possible.
+Another 110 words (8 lines of text) covering the years 1567, 1613, 1664, 1566, 1566, 1571, 1582 and 1596 are included under the topic Early Adelington History in all our PDF Extended History products and printed products wherever possible.